zuzanadobes/DRLND-Project-Collaboration-and-Competition/Report.md

 Critic take into account actions of agent1 and agent2.
 The Critic network is similar to Actor network except the final layer is a fully connected layer that maps states and actions to Q-values.
 The inner layer accounts for actions possibilities of both agents.
 Noise was added using an Ornstein-Uhlenbeck process theta and sigma were set as the recommended values from classroom reading.

+We use both a local and target networks where one set of parameters is used to select the best action, and another set of parameters (w, vs, w') is used to evaluate that action.
+In this project, local and target networks are implemented separately for both the actor and the critic.

+### Actor-Critic

+- The Agent() class can be found in maddpg_agent.py of the source code.
+- The actor-critic models can be found via their respective Actor() and Critic() classes here in models.py.
+- Actor-critic methods leverage the strengths both policy-based and value-based methods.
+- Each agent  takes actions based on its own observations of the environment.

+Using a policy-based approach, the agent (actor) learns how to act by directly estimating the optimal policy and maximizing reward through gradient ascent.
+Meanwhile, employing a value-based approach, the agent (critic) learns how to estimate the value (i.e., the future cumulative reward) of different state-action pairs.
+Actor-critic methods combine these two approaches in order to accelerate the learning process.
+Actor-critic agents can be more stable than value-based agents, while requiring fewer training samples than policy-based agents.

 ### Reward plot

 A plot of rewards per episode is included in the tennis.ipynb notebook to illustrate: